 We are seeking journalists to report on global health.
 Learn about our goals.

 The Pulitzer Center on Crisis Reporting funds international travel costs associated with reporting projects on topics and regions of global importance, with an emphasis on issues that have gone unreported or under-reported in the mainstream American media.
 The amount of individual travel grants will depend on the specific project and detailed budget planning.
-Most awards fall in the range of $2,000 to $10,000 but depending on project specifics may be as much as $20,000.
+Most awards fall in the range of $5,000 to $15,000 but depending on project specifics may be higher.